Internship Abroad: Blog

-So far, I am very much enjoying the GIP in Brazil, with its exciting culture and great food.
+So far, I am very much enjoying my time in Brazil, with its exciting culture and great food.
 This work week was rather short as Thursday and Friday are public holidays, which gives me a lot of time to explore more of the city.

 Michael, São Paulo, July 9, 2015